xorqie/SRT-ASS-Translator/README.md

 ## 🎯 Overview

 **Subtitle Translator Pro** is a desktop application built in Python that makes translating subtitles effortless.
-Whether you're a fansub group, a language learner, or just want to translate your favorite show/anime/movie in your native language, this tool provides professional-grade translations with minimal effort using Gemini's Model.
+Whether you're a fansub group, a language learner, localization company, freelancer or just want to translate your favorite show/anime/movie in your native language, this tool provides professional-grade translations on SRT/ASS subtitles with minimal effort using Gemini's Model.

 ### Why This Tool?